-The meningococcal vaccine may cause pain or tenderness where the shot is given.
-The vaccine does not have any serious side effects.
+The meningococcal vaccines may cause pain or tenderness where the shot is given, but do not cause any serious side effects.
 Although a possible association with Guillian-Barre Syndrome (GBS) was investigated, no causal association was found.

 - Other questions you might have